Saurabh-Bhargav/Azure-VNet-Connectivity-with-On-Premises/README.md

-# Building Secure Interconnected Networks: A Hands-On Azure Lab Experience
+# Azure VNet Connectivity with On-Premises: A Hub & Spoke Approach

 ## Project Overview
-The "Building Secure Interconnected Networks" project provides a comprehensive hands-on experience in Azure, focusing on creating and securing interconnected virtual networks.
+The "Azure VNet Connectivity with On-Premises: A Hub & Spoke Approach" project provides a comprehensive hands-on experience in Azure, focusing on creating and securing interconnected virtual networks.
 This lab aims to demonstrate how to establish secure communication channels between Azure virtual networks and on-premises environments using various Azure networking features.

 ## Project Details